kubernetes-sigs/gateway-api/site-src/api-types/backendtlspolicy.md

 [BackendTLSPolicy][backendtlspolicy] is a Gateway API type for specifying the TLS configuration of the connection from the Gateway to a backend pod(s) via the Service API object.

+Implementations may also decide to support the usage of `BackendTLSPolicy` for specifying the TLS configuration of the connection from the Gateway to services not connected via HTTPRoute, and any other kind of backend like [InferencePool](https://gateway-api-inference-extension.sigs.k8s.io/reference/spec/#inferencepool)

 ## Background

 `BackendTLSPolicy` specifically addresses the configuration of TLS in order to convey HTTPS from the Gateway dataplane to the backend.
 This is referred to as "backend TLS termination" and enables the Gateway to know how to connect to a backend pod that has its own certificate.

 While there are other API objects provided for TLS to be configured for **passthrough** and **edge** termination,